cheme/web3/distribution.md

 # Usage of external service

-Hybrid model, where some external url (plus obviously hash) equivalence should be include : for instance hosting on S3 of ressource.
+Hybrid model, where some external url (plus obviously hash) equivalence should be include : for instance hosting on S3 of resource.